 Whether you are floating the river, hanging out on the lake, or going to the beach, it is important to know safety precautions to one of the top three storm-related killers in the United States.

 If you are close enough to hear thunder, you are close enough to get struck by lightning.

-Another thing to keep in mind is that not ever thunderstorm fits into the previously link "severe storm" category.
+Another thing to keep in mind is that not every thunderstorm fits into the previously listed "severe storm" category.
 You can have thunder and lightning without a severe storm.

 The dangers of flooding aren't just an immediate threat but can stick around even once floodwaters recede.
 There are many things you can do to protect yourself before and after a flood.

 Other Key Things

 After reviewing your family’s severe weather plan and preparing for any spring weather, make sure you have registered your storm shelter.
 Registering your storm shelter can help first responders rescue you should debris be on your shelter door and clear an area in a timely manner.

 It is also key to make sure you know which county your town is located in and counties surrounding your town.
 Knowing these two things can help you track the storms and know when you should be taking precautions and actually seeking shelter.

 DOWNLOAD this map of counties FOX23 covers along with some surrounding counties.
 The FOX23 Severe Weather Team recommends highlighting your county and placing this where everyone in the house can see it.